 LFGSM will accept transfer of semester credit hours from other accredited graduate programs, pending approval by the Chief Academic Officer.
 Course transfer requests must be made during the first 12 months of a student's graduate degree program enrollment.
-A maximum of 12 semester hours of transfer credit may be applied toward the MBA degree requirements if they meet all requirements for transfer credit hours.
+A maximum of 12 semester hours of transfer credit may be applied toward the MBA degree requirements.

 To be eligible for transfer credit, courses must be equivalent in content to those of LFGSM, and students must have completed the course or courses with a grade of "B" or better.
 Courses taken on a Pass/Fail basis are not transferable.
 The student is responsible for providing detailed documentation of course content, syllabus, official transcript, and other pertinent data that reflects the course content at the time the student took the course.
 Transfer credits are not considered in computing a student's grade point average.
-Transfer credit hours from another institution that are accepted at LFGSM count as both attempted and completed hours toward degree completion, and each transfer course is counted as an eight-week LFGSM course equivalent in terms of maximum time frame.
+Transfer credit hours accepted by LFGSM count as both attempted and completed hours toward degree completion, and each transfer course is counted as an eight-week LFGSM course equivalent in terms of maximum time frame.
 Current students are not permitted to take graduate courses at any other institution for transfer without prior approval from the Chief Academic Officer.
 Students should contact the Registrar's Office to inquire about transfer eligibility.

-Please note that while students may request course waivers for work experience and transfer credits, in order for LFGSM to award a master's degree, fifty percent of a student's credits must come from taking LFGSM courses.
+Please note that while students may request course waivers for work experience and transfer credits, at least 50 percent of a graduating student's credits must come from LFGSM courses.